hjerpbakk/umami-swift/README.md

 A small Swift package that sends app analytics to a self-hosted [Umami](https://umami.is) backend.
 It is privacy-first (no IDFA, no App Tracking Transparency prompt) and has no third-party dependencies.

+## Guides

+Two write-ups walk through the whole setup:

+- [Self-hosting Umami](https://hjerpbakk.com/blog/2026/07/11/self-hosting-umami): standing up the Umami backend on Fly.io with a Cloudflare Worker in front.
+- [Umami for apps](https://hjerpbakk.com/blog/2026/07/14/umami-for-apps): adding this package to an app and how the events show up in Umami.

 ## Requirements

 - iOS 15+ or macOS 12+